DaveOke/ParadoxHassMQTT/README.md

 # Installation

 1. Once downloaded, install this plugin using: npm install --unsafe-perm
 2. Update your configuration file.
-See bellow for a sample.
+See bellow for a sample
+3. You do not need to update the name in the zone configuration - if left blank, it will autopopulate from the panel
 3. Note: This app must be run as a user with dial-out permissions or it won't be able to open the serial port
 4. Add mqtt section to your configuration.yaml.
-Use autodiscovery option.
+Use autodiscovery option
 5. Once this app is run, you should now see your paradox modules as sensors in HomeAssistant

 # Configuration